IRMVLab/MMTwin/README.md

 ## TODO
 - [x] Release the paper  :bowtie:
 - [x] Release our self-collected CABH Benchmark for fast HTP evaluation :sunglasses:
+- [x] Release the code and pretrained models on EgoPAT3D
-- [ ] Release the code and pretrained models
+- [ ] Release the code and pretrained models on our CABH benchmark

 ## Suggested Data Structure